 FINRA Arbitration Hearings

 As described by FINRA, arbitration proceedings are similar to a trial, “but is usually faster, cheaper and less complex.”

-“Generally speaking, if you’re doing an arbitration through an entity outside of FINRA—the most common one tends to be AAA—there can be a specific agreement that says, ‘In the case of an arbitration, it’s going to be a three-judge panel, plaintiff gets to choose one arbitrator, defendant chooses the second arbitrator, and then those two arbitrators that are chosen by the respective parties choose the third,’” explains Dayhoff.
+“Generally speaking, if you’re doing an arbitration through an entity outside of FINRA—the most common one tends to be the American Arbitration Association (AAA)—there can be a specific agreement that says, ‘In the case of an arbitration, it’s going to be a three-judge panel, [where the] plaintiff gets to choose one arbitrator, the defendant chooses the second arbitrator, and then those two arbitrators that are chosen by the respective parties choose the third,’” explains Dayhoff.
 “They provide you a list of arbitrators, and the parties have to come to some type of agreement on who they’re going to choose and who has the availability.
 Whereas in FINRA, it is a single arbitrator or a three-judge panel.”

-In FINRA’s arbitration process, parties to a dispute will be permitted to present documentary evidence and provide witness testimony.
-The single arbitrator or arbitration panel will hear the case and render a decision.
-Parties do have the right to challenge an arbitrator’s decision in a Minnesota court, but judges give wide deference to the arbitration process and will only overturn a FINRA arbitration award in very limited circumstances.
+In FINRA’s arbitration process, parties to a dispute will be permitted to present documentary evidence and provide expert witness testimony.
+The single arbitrator or arbitration panel will hear the arbitration claims and render a decision.
+Parties do have the right to challenge an arbitrator’s decision in a Minnesota court, but judges give wide deference to the securities arbitration procedure and will only overturn a FINRA arbitration award in very limited circumstances.

 Parties can request mediation at the beginning of a dispute or they can request it at any time during the arbitration process.
 A mediator is a facilitator—their role in the process is not to make a decision.
 Instead, it is to help the parties work towards a potential settlement of their dispute.
 Unlike arbitration, mediation is non-binding.
 If the two sides are unable to come to a resolution in mediation, they still retain their other legal options.